FHIR Implementation Guide for ABDM

 Indian Patient Summary (IN PS) follows the general principles and design conventions of the International Patient Summary Implementation Guide.
 Full details are available in the IPS IG.

 Indian Patient Summary (IN PS) profiles are designed to ensure consistency with both national and international standards.
 All profiles defined in IN PS are derived from the Ayushman Bharat Digital Mission (ABDM) base profiles published for India, thereby aligning with the Ayushman Bharat Digital Mission (ABDM) ecosystem.
 At the same time, they are also made conformant to the International Patient Summary (IPS) profiles, ensuring global interoperability.
-To achieve this, the IN PS makes use of the imposeProfile extension, which allows implementers and validators to enforce dual conformance: the resource instance must be valid against both the [Ayushman Bharat Digital Mission (ABDM) profile] and the IPS profile.
+To achieve this, the IN PS makes use of the imposeProfile extension, which allows implementers and validators to enforce dual conformance: the resource instance must be valid against both the Ayushman Bharat Digital Mission (ABDM) base profiles and the IPS profile.
 This ensures that while the national constraints are fully respected, the IPS constraints are not restated in the Indian Patient Summary profile but are still enforced at validation time.

 The purpose of the Indian Patient Summary (IN PS) document is to define the logical structure and data set of the patient summary, encompassing documentation related IPS specification and patient-specific clinical information.
 It supports continuity of care and facilitates coordination across healthcare providers within and beyond national boundaries.